Skip to main content

 The rest of this document will go into more detail on how sensor resolution and PPF affect MV32 image quality, and will cover what other user-configurable settings can affect image quality.

-Note: This will not cover the inherent camera hardware specifications and settings like sensor size, pixel size and image tuning, because these are not relevant to a camera end-user.
+This does not include camera hardware specifications and settings such as sensor size, pixel size, or image tuning, as these are not relevant to the camera user.

 More Details on Image Quality